Tutorial: Skin Removal for Scarification

 Equipment

 Open the sterile drape's packaging.
 Touching only the outer inch of the drape (it should be marked), open it and use it to cover the instrument table.
 The outer inch is considered non-sterile, so our hands touching it is okay.
 If you mess up and touch an inner portion, fold it back up and try again.
+Put scalpel handles, forceps, and skin hook (optional) in the middle of the drape.

 Don gloves and headlamp.
-For gloves, practice putting them on TODO

 You may notice your gear is uncomfortable.
 If so, now is a good time to figure out the adjustments you need to make (adding foam pads, abandoning it entirely).
 This is a better time to learn this than while in the middle of a procedure!
 You may also notice that your positioning is unergonomic and starts to hurt after a while.
 Adjust until it's not!
 Being in pain is distracting and can make you rush.